zanderiam/fishlib-africa/README.md

 * Quick - the final reference library can be downloaded onto your computer in just a few seconds with only two packages loaded and eight lines of R code ([below](#retrieve-latest-reference-library)).
 Generating this reference library from scratch ([below](#bash-terminal)) takes a couple of hours, with the phylogenetic quality control steps completing overnight.
 * Customisable - by forking or cloning the repository, custom modifications can be made, e.g. excluding particular species, making taxonomic changes, or using a completely different list of species.
 * Self contained - to recreate the reference libraries, all code and R package versions are found within in this self contained project, courtesy of [renv](https://rstudio.github.io/renv/articles/renv.html).
 This means less risk of clashing installations or broken code when packages and R versions upgrade.
-* Citable - DOIs are issued with each new GenBank release.

-This README outlines the contents of the repository and a brief description of the workflow involved in creating/updating a metabarcoding reference library, as well instructions to simply access the current data immediately.
-If an error is apparent, raise a ticket in [Issues](https://github.com/genner-lab/meta-fish-lib/issues) or submit a pull request.

-The work is part of the NERC funded [SeaDNA Project](https://twitter.com/SeaDNAproject), and should be cited using version appropriate DOIs that are found in [Releases](https://github.com/genner-lab/meta-fish-lib/releases), or the Collins et al. (2021) _Journal of Fish Biology_ article ([https://doi.org/10.1111/jfb.14852](https://doi.org/10.1111/jfb.14852)) describing the software.

 ### TL;DR (give me the data)

-If you require simply the UK reference library for immediate use, it can be downloaded directly using the R code below, and converted into FASTA and CSV formats for any of the available primer sets in Table 1.
+If you require simply the reference library for immediate use, it can be downloaded directly using the R code below, and converted into FASTA and CSV formats for any of the available primer sets in Table 1.
 I will endeavour to keep up-to-date with GenBank, but if hasn't been updated, email me.

 ##### Retrieve latest reference library: